raganwald-deprecated/homoiconic/2013/01/effective-javascript.md

 **My Recommendation**: [Buy it][buy], read it, and keep it as a reference work.

-**Disclosure**: I have asked the author to write a foreword for my own JavaScript book, [JavaScript Allongé](http://leanpub.com/javascript-allonge).

-And now, my experience reading *Effective JavaScript*.

 ## When ASI met IIFE

 Some time ago I was asymmetrically pairing with a colleague, and I begun a new JavaScript file like this: